planetlabs/gpq/readme.md

 When reading from a Parquet file and writing out GeoParquet, the input geometry values can be WKB or WKT encoded.
 The output geometry values will always be WKB encoded.

+The `--input-primary-column` argument can be used to provide a primary geometry column name when reading Parquet files without "geo" metadata (defaults to `geometry`).

 The `--compression` argument can be used to control the compression codec used when writing GeoParquet.
 See `gpq convert --help` for the available options.